manthanugemuge/chat-app/README.md

 # Chat App

-A web based chat application where people can connect with each other.
+A Web based Chat Application where people can connect with each other.

 ## About the Project
 * Users can create Unique rooms and share it people to have private conversations.